A weighted one-level density of families of $L$-functions: Proof of Theorem

 To conclude the proof of Theorem~\ref{conj1implicaconj2}, we just combine Equation~\eqref{AppB.5} with Lemma~\ref{AppB.Lemma4}, getting

 Equation~\eqref{AppB.6} follows by the identities $(2k+1)!=2^kk!(2k+1)!!$ and $(2k+3)!=2^{k+1}(k+1)!(2k+3)!!$.\\

 \textbf{Acknowledgments}.
 I would like to thank Sandro Bettin for many interesting and helpful discussions, for all his help while I was working on this paper and also for several corrections and improvements that he suggested.
 I am also grateful to Joseph Najnudel for inspiring this project.
+I also wish to thank the referees for a very careful reading of the paper and for indicating several inaccuracies and mistakes.
 The author was supported by Czech Science Foundation, grant 21-00420M.

 {